Wa Melbourne Ikebana Festival is pleased to present an opportunity for ceramic artists to create artworks to inspire ikebana artists.

 Internationally renowned ceramic artist, Hiroe Swen will be the judge for this award.

-Venue: Linen Room, Abbotsford Convent, Abbotsford, Victoria (Please check where Linen Room is on the map in our contact page before you arrive Abbotsford Convent)
+Venue: Bishop's Parlor, Abbotsford Convent, Abbotsford, Victoria (Please check where Bishop's Parlor is on the map in our contact page before you arrive Abbotsford Convent)

 Important dates: